 Pre-Wiring Porch (and Installation later) for Outdoor Speakers: $250

 The cost for the outdoor speakers were $165 (for two).
-It’s important to use speakers meant for outdoor use because regular speakers will not hold up.
-These still sound great after 5 years so they have worked out well.
+It’s important to use speakers meant for outdoor use because regular speakers will not hold up to rain and humidity.
+These still sound great after five years so they have worked out well.

-…and one over the door leading to the deck with the grill.
-You can hear them out on the decks, too so they were a good investment.
+You can hear them while out on the decks, too so they were a good investment for the porch.

 Gas Line for Grill: $275